The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-40551: SolarWinds Web Help Desk RCE Vulnerability

-CVE-2025-40551 is an untrusted data deserialization flaw in SolarWinds Web Help Desk that enables unauthenticated remote code execution.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2025-40551 is an untrusted data deserialization flaw in SolarWinds Web Help Desk enabling unauthenticated remote code execution.
+This article covers the technical details, affected versions, impact, and mitigation.

 CVE-2025-40551 Overview

-CVE-2025-40551 is an insecure deserialization vulnerability discovered in SolarWinds Web Help Desk that enables unauthenticated remote code execution.
-The flaw allows attackers to send specially crafted serialized data to the application, which when processed, executes arbitrary commands on the underlying host machine.
-This vulnerability is particularly severe because it requires no authentication, making any internet-exposed Web Help Desk instance a potential target.
+CVE-2025-40551 is a critical insecure deserialization vulnerability affecting SolarWinds Web Help Desk that enables unauthenticated remote code execution.
+The vulnerability allows attackers to exploit untrusted data deserialization to execute arbitrary commands on the host machine without requiring any authentication, making it particularly dangerous for internet-facing deployments.

 Critical Impact